-620-5.3c Payment for reflective media shall be made at the contract unit price for lump sum.
+620-5.3c Payment for reflective media shall be made at the contract unit price for the number of pounds of reflective media.

 620-5.4d Payment for temporary markings shall be made at the contract price for lump sum price.
 This price shall be full compensation for furnishing all materials and for all labor, equipment, tools, and incidentals necessary to complete the item.